HyperGAN/HyperGAN/README.md

 ## Samples

-The following are an near infinitely small sample of the manifold that our generator learns.
+The following are a small sample of the manifold that our generator learns.

 * Card game